-In this article, we will delve into load balancing in Kubernetes and explain the various available types, before showing how to configure them with example configuration files.
-We will then discuss the different available load balancing strategies, when best to use them, and some general best practices for handling load balancing in K8S!
+In this article, we will explore load balancing in Kubernetes and show how to configure the various types with example configuration files.
+We will then discuss various load-balancing strategies and when to use them, plus some general best practices for handling load balancing in K8S.

 We will cover:

-Load balancers in K8S can be implemented by using a cloud provider-specific load balancer such as Azure Load Balancer, AWS Network Load Balancer (NLB), or Elastic Load Balancer (ELB) that operates at the Network Layer 4 of the OSI model.
+Load balancers in K8S can be implemented using a cloud provider–specific load balancer such as an Azure Load Balancer, AWS Network Load Balancer (NLB), or Elastic Load Balancer (ELB) that operates at Network Layer 4 of the OSI model.

-Cloud-specific Ingress controllers that can operate at the Application Layer 7, include Application Gateway on Azure, or ELB or Application Load Balancer (ALB) on AWS.
+Cloud-specific ingress controllers that can operate at Application Layer 7 include Application Gateway on Azure and ELB or Application Load Balancer (ALB) on AWS.
 To use ingress, an Ingress controller must be installed on the cluster, as they are not included out of the box with K8S.

-In addition, many different ingress controllers exist that can be installed into the K8S cluster.
-Each provides different features and can be configured to perform different load-balancing distribution strategies, such as round-robin, least connection, session affinity, source IP hash, or even custom strategies depending on the specific requirements of the application.
+You can also choose from a range of different ingress controllers that can be installed in the K8S cluster.
+Each provides different features and can be configured to perform different load-balancing distribution strategies, such as round-robin, least connection, session affinity, source IP hash, or even custom strategies depending on the application’s specific requirements.

 Popular ingress controllers include NGINX, HAProxy, Istio Ingress, and Traefik.
-You can find a list of available Ingress controllers on the official docs page.
+The official docs page lists the available ingress controllers.

 This article will largely focus on layer 4 load balancing.

-There are two types of load balancer types in Kubernetes – internal and external.
-The internal load balancer routes traffic only within the cluster and does not allow any external traffic, while the external load balancer exposes the application to external users or services outside the cluster.
+Each type of load balancer serves a specific purpose and functions at different layers of the networking stack.
+The internal load balancer routes traffic only within the cluster and does not allow any external traffic, whereas the external load balancer exposes the application to external users or services outside the cluster.

-To use a Kubernetes load balancer, first, we need something to place the load balancer in front of in terms of a deployment.
+To set up a Kubernetes load balancer, we first need a deployment to place the load balancer in front of.

 The example manifest below configures a simple deployment with five replicas which we will load balancer traffic between.